Marklogic-retired/marklogic-data-hub/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**What is the user-facing scenario that prompted this gap in functionality?**
+If you are a MarkLogic employee, please use our internal JIRA instance to report an issue of type Story in the DHFPROD project.

+Otherwise, please complete the following template to submit your feature request.

+**What gap would you like Data Hub Framework to address?**

+Provide a clear and concise description of what you're not able to do yet with DHF, along with why you would like this gap to be addressed - i.e. what business problem is driving it.

 **Describe the solution you'd like**

-A clear and concise description of what you want to happen.
+Provide a clear and concise description of how you would like for Data Hub Framework to support the gap that you identified above.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.